Darpan-lab/vocab_api/README.md

 - As this is an API-based website, please make sure you have a good internet connection.

 - I'm still learning web development.
-I recently finished Intermediate Level JavaScript.Within a few days, I’ll start React JS, and then move to backend (Node.js).So, the login/logout functionality in this project is frontend-only.
+I recently finished Intermediate Level JavaScript.Within a few days, I’ll start React JS, and then move to backend (Node.js).So, the login/logout functionality in this project is frontend only.